thzandvl/xbox-shipping/ABAPSDKSetup.md

 >Note: : `abapGit` is mandatory to install `ABAP SDK for Azure`.
 If you do not already have it in your SAP system, please install it.
 The instructions can be found in Github at [ABAP SDK Installation](https://github.com/microsoft/ABAP-SDK-for-Azure/blob/master/ABAP%20SDK%20for%20Azure%20-%20Github.md#heading--1-7).

 ## SAP Setup for ABAP SDK
-### RFC Destination
+### RFC Connection
-First we need to create a RFC Destination pointing towards our Azure Service Bus Queue.
+First we need to create a RFC Connection pointing towards our Azure Service Bus Queue.
 We need our `Queue URL`for this.
 This url needs to be split into `Host` and `Path Prefix`.
 Use transaction `SM59 - Configuration of RFC Connections`.
-RFC Connection type `G - HTTP Connection to External Server`.
+The RFC Connection type is set to `G - HTTP Connection to External Server`.

 <img src="images/ABAPSDK/RFCDest1.png">